VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ```

 ### With learning

-Let us now switch to the second reward function after a few samples (running the first reward function).
-Recall that this reward function changes the preferences of the web users but it is still working with the same action space as before.
-We should see the learner pick up these changes and optimize towards the new preferences.
+Now, we switch to the second reward function after a few samples (running the first reward function).
+Recall that this reward function changes the preferences of web users, but it is still working with the same action space as before.
+We should see the learner pick up these changes and optimize the new preferences.

 ```python
 # use first reward function initially and then switch to second reward function